sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/managing_access.md

 # Managing access to campaigns

+> NOTE: This documentation describes the current work-in-progress version of campaigns.
+[Click here](https://docs.sourcegraph.com/@3.18/user/campaigns) to read the documentation for campaigns in Sourcegraph 3.18.

 You can customize access to a campaign and propose changes to repositories with varying permission levels.
 Other people see the campaign's proposed changes to a repository if they can view that repository; otherwise, they can see only limited, non-identifying information about the change.

 ## Permission levels for campaigns